-Correspondent securities relationship between firm and investment manager only Customer relationship between firm and fund (refer 20.27 (i - iii)) Appropriately Regulated Investment The investment manager is a customer requiring CDD.
-The fund is not a customer and The investment manager is a customer requiring CDD.
-The fund is also a customer requiring Manager therefore CDD is not required.
-The firm should nonetheless consider obtaining, at a minimum, the fund's name and any other information, on a risk-based approach, it considers necessary to support effective screening to comply with applicable international sanctions regimes.
-CDD.
-Any other investment 1.
-The investment manager is a customer requiring CDD. manager The fund is not a customer and therefore CDD is not required.
-The firm should nonetheless consider obtaining, at a minimum, the fund's name and any other information, on a risk-based approach, it considers necessary to support effective screening to comply with applicable international sanctions regimes.
+Correspondent securities relationship between firm and investment manager only Customer relationship between firm and fund (refer 20.27 (i - iii)) Appropriately Regulated Investment Manager The investment manager is a customer requiring CDD.
+The fund is not a customer and therefore CDD is not required.
+The firm should nonetheless obtain, at a minimum, the fund's name and any other information, on a risk-based approach, it considers necessary to support effective screening to comply with applicable international sanctions regimes.
+The investment manager is a customer requiring CDD.
+The fund is also a customer requiring CDD.
+Any other investment manager The investment manager is a customer requiring CDD.
+The fund is not a customer and therefore CDD is not required.
+The firm should nonetheless obtain, at a minimum, the fund's name and any other information, on a risk-based approach, it considers necessary to support effective screening to comply with applicable international sanctions regimes.
 In the context of a correspondent securities relationship, the firm may consider undertaking risk-based due diligence on the underlying fund.